graemefox/HPC_dada2/README.md

   If you have sequenced your samples with NEOF, and have been notified that your data has been received, then you should be able to find your data on the HPC server.

-  Data is generally stored in the shared space '/shared/molecol2/NBAF/MiSeq/'.
+  Once you know the location of your data on the server, you can copy it into your own directory.

+  As an example, let's assume the data is it:
+  '/fastdata/user_name/sequence_data/'.

-  View the data directories contained within it and identify the one that belongs to you.
+  View the data in the directory and veryify the files belong to you.
   ```
-  ls /shared/molecol2/NBAF/MiSeq/
+  ls /fastdata/user_name/sequence_data/
   ```

-  If, for example, your data directory was called 'NBAF_project_010122', then you would copy it onto your raw_data directory with the following:
+  You can copy the full directory of data into your raw_data directory with something like the following:
   ```
-  cp -r /shared/molecol2/NBAF/MiSeq/NBAF_project_010122/ /fastdata/$USER/my_project/raw_data/
+  cp -r /fastdata/user_name/sequence_data/ /fastdata/$USER/my_project/raw_data/
   ```

   Alternatively, to copy data from your personal computer onto the HPC you need to use a file transfer